hence-io/hence-comp/blogs/working-with-polymer-and-es6/2-getting-started/README.md

 </dom-module>
 ```

+Don't worry to much about the structure, we will be covering it all in detial as we continue through the series.
+While the ```my-card.html``` defines the component structure, we're planning to use ES6 for it's definition
+in code, which you'll note from the script tag usage above.
+For this we'll start with a simplified component
-Lastly, we still start off with a simplified component definition to get things started in ```my-card.es6.js```.
+definition to get things started in ```my-card.es6.js```.

 ```javascript
 'use strict'; // Some browsers still require this